Western Maryland Railway: 20th century

+In 1913 the WM changed the name of its Finksburg, Maryland station to "Asbestos" in respect for the local Baltimore Roofing and Asbestos Company, to the consternation of local residents.
+This led to the area by the station (a half mile from town) and factory being called Asbestos, Maryland at least into the 1930s.

-In the large valley near the mouth of Leading Creek and the Tygart Valley River, the WVC&P constructed the city of Elkins (named after investor Stephen Benton Elkins).
-Elkins was home to a large rail yard for the railroad and served as the hub of Western Maryland and Chessie System operations in the region well into the 1980s.
+In the large valley near the mouth of Leading Creek and the Tygart Valley River, the WVC&P constructed the city of Elkins.
+Named after investor Stephen Benton Elkins, Elkins was home to a large rail yard for the railroad and served as the hub of Western Maryland and Chessie System operations in the region well into the 1980s.

 The WVC&P was sold to the Fuller Syndicate in 1902 and was merged into the Western Maryland in 1905.
 Known as the Thomas Subdivision, the line connected to the Western Maryland mainline at Maryland Junction, south of Cumberland.
 This line, famous for its Black Water Grade in Blackwater Canyon, became an important part of the Western Maryland's success until its eventual abandonment in the 1970s.

-The WVC&P established the Coal and Iron Railway (C&I) in 1899 to reach logging operations and a connection with the Chesapeake and Ohio Railway (C&O).
-The route left Elkins and the Tygart Valley River drainage by way of a tunnel under Cheat Mountain, followed the Shavers Fork river upstream and then the West Fork Greenbrier River down from its headwaters to Durbin in Pocahontas County, where it connected with the C&O Greenbrier Division.
-Construction to Durbin was complete by 1903.
-With the acquisition of the WVC&P in 1905, the C&I became part of WM and this line became the Durbin Subdivision.

-In 1927 the WM purchased the Greenbrier, Cheat and Elk Railroad, which ran from Cheat Junction, on the Durbin sub, to Bergoo.
+In 1927, the WM purchased the Greenbrier, Cheat and Elk Railroad, which ran from Cheat Junction, on the Durbin sub, to Bergoo.
 This line became the GC&E Subdivision.
 In 1929, WM's purchase of a line from the West Virginia Midland Railway extended the GC&E sub southward to Webster Springs.
 While these lines were originally built as logging railroads, the WM also used them for coal operations.

-Twentieth century operations

 The Fuller Syndicate attempted to assemble its own transcontinental railroad system beginning around 1902, by acquiring various rail lines.
 It faced stiff competition from the Pennsylvania Railroad (PRR), the B&O and others, and became financially overextended in its expansion plans.
 As a result, the WM entered receivership in 1908.
 A new corporation, the Western Maryland Railway Company, was formed and purchased the WM assets in 1909, and the receivership ended in 1910.

 In 1931, the Pittsburgh and West Virginia Railway (P&WV) reached Connellsville to connect with the WM.
 The connection enabled the formation of the Alphabet Route, a partnership involving the WM, P&WV and six other railroads that provided competition with larger railroads including the PRR.
 Today the P&WV is leased by the Wheeling and Lake Erie Railway.

 The major rail yards on the WM were Jamison Yard at Hagerstown, capacity 3,000 cars, mainly for west-bound traffic; and Knobmount Yard, capacity 1,600 cars, south of Ridgeley, West Virginia, mainly for east-bound traffic.